William Starling Sullivant: Biography

 Sullivant was the oldest son of Lucas Sullivant and Sara (Starling) Sullivant.
 He was born in Franklinton, Ohio, a frontier town that had recently been established by his father and which eventually became part of Columbus, Ohio.
 He was sent to Kentucky for his initial education, then spent a year studying at Ohio University when it first opened in Athens, Ohio.
 Later he transferred to Yale and received a bachelor's degree in 1823.

 The death of his father that same year obliged Sullivant to return home and take over management of the family business.
 He became a surveyor and civil engineer and successfully invested in mills, stone quarries, canals and other endeavors.
 He became interested in botany around 1834, influenced in part by his second wife, Eliza Griscom Wheeler.
 Initially he was interested in flowering plants and in 1840 published A Catalogue of Plants, Native and Naturalized, in the Vicinity of Columbus, Ohio.

 Sullivant collected plants throughout the Ohio region and built up a large herbarium with an emphasis on grasses and sedges.
 He identified and published several new plant species.
 He became acquainted with other botanists in America, notably Asa Gray and John Torrey.
 Their support encouraged Sullivant to continue his botanical studies and he turned his focus to mosses and liverworts.

 In 1843 Sullivant traveled with Asa Gray through the Allegheny Mountains collecting mosses.
-He presented his findings in a bound two-volume folio, Musci Alleghaniensis (1845,1846), containing dried specimens of the mosses he had collected along with accompanying text in Latin for each species.
+He presented his findings in a bound two-volume folio, Musci Alleghanienses (1845, 1846), containing dried specimens of the mosses he had collected along with accompanying text in Latin for each species.
 He also authored the sections on mosses and liverworts in Gray's Manual of the Botany of the Northern United States (1848).
 Sullivant's contribution was later published separately under the title, The Musci and Hepaticae of the United States, east of the Mississippi River (1856).